Yixuan-2002/SEA/README.md

 ```
 @article{guan2024rethinking,
   title={Rethinking the Evaluation of Visible and Infrared Image Fusion},
-  author={Guan, Dayan and Wu, Yixuan and Liu, Tianzhu and Kot, Alex C. and Gu, Yanfeng},
+  author={Guan, Dayan and Wu, Yixuan and Liu, Tianzhu and Kot, Alex and Gu, Yanfeng},
   journal={arXiv preprint arXiv:2410.06811},
   year={2024}
 }